linked-db/linked-ql/site/capabilities/live-queries.md

 └──────────────────────────────────────────────────────────────┘
 ```

-### Scenario 2: the join relationship changes after an UPDATE
+### Scenario 2: The Join Relationship Changes After an UPDATE

 Suppose `author_id` is updated to point to another user.
 That would change the join relation.